kirillvy/react-slots/README.md

 ### NonSlotted

-Equivalent of `{children}`, but filters out all slotted elements passed into it.
-Must include all elements that you want to skip or it will display them.
+Equivalent of `{children}` for non-slottable elements.
+Can include a whitelist (include) or blacklist(exclude), otherwise filters out all slottable elements.

 Name | Type | Description
 --- | --- | ---
-scope | any | Elements passed for filtering slots | Array<ISlotComponent<any>> | slots to exclude
+scope | `any` | Elements passed for filtering exclude | `Array<SlotComponent>` | Array of slottable components for filtering out include | `Array<SlotComponent>` | Array of slottable components whitelisted for not being filtered.
+Overrides 'exclude'

 ### NonSlotted.SubSlot